 - Leasing companies: The representative of the lease company must have a letter of verification indicating that he/she is an employee of that leasing company and is authorized to obtain the release for that vehicle.

 - Dealers: The dealer must show evidence of ownership (title, MSO, certified copy of title, etc.) along with proof that they represent that dealership.
-The dealer must also present the dealer plate number that they will be using to transport the vehicle from the impound lot to the dealership.

 Steps for Releasing a Vehicle

 The vehicle owner must go to the local DMV office and:

 - Present proper evidence of ownership; (e.g. title, registration card, bill of sale);

 - Pay all fees and penalties due for titling or registration functions; and

 - Obtain a “Letter of Impound Release” from DMV.